AP2A1 Protein Discovery: Could We Actually Reverse Aging?

 Where do we go from here?

 This kind of research takes years (even decades) to move from lab discovery to real-world treatments.
-But every study adds another piece to the puzzle.
+But truly every study adds another piece to the puzzle.

 Why are we so obsessed with reversing aging anyway?